encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 dirIdString := base32(dirIdHash)
 dirPath := vaultRoot + '/d/' + dirIdString[0..2] + '/' + dirIdString[2..32]
 ```

+> [!NOTE]
+> Due to the nature of hierarchical data structures, travering file trees is an inherently top-down process, allowing the use of one-way hash functions.

 > [!TIP]
 > Splitting the `dirIdString` into a path like `d/AB/CDEFGHIJKLMNOPQRSTUVWXYZ234567` is inspired by Cryptomator's former vault formats and serves two purposes: